-How would you like to massage away tension, smooth the skin and give your complexion a youthful, healthy glow, simply by using nourishing, natural products?
+How would you like to massage away tension, smooth the skin and give your complexion a youthful, healthy glow, simply by using holistic facials and nourishing, natural products?
 This radiance-boosting facial massage includes aromatic essential oils and can become part of your nightly skincare routine, or a weekly indulgent treat for evenings when you have a little more time.
 Set the scene with your favourite relaxing music, diffuse some mood-enhancing oils and enjoy this wonderful, just-for-you, self-massage ritual.

 Here are just some of the benefits of regular facial massage: